-Differential diagnosis includes lower respiratory tract infections like bronchitis and chronic obstructive pulmonary disease, ankylosing spondylitis, and Williams-Campbell syndrome (see these terms).
+Differential diagnosis includes lower respiratory tract infections like bronchitis and chronic obstructive pulmonary disease, ankylosing spondylitis, and Williams-Campbell syndrome.

 The disease is sporadic in most cases, although several familial cases have been described.

 Treatment is symptomatic.
 Chest physiotherapy can be proposed to improve mucociliary clearance and antibiotics are administered for treatment of pulmonary infections.
 Some patients may benefit from non-invasive positive-pressure ventilation, also needed at night in severe cases.
-Insertion of a tracheal or tracheobronchial stent, with or without surgical tracheobronchoplasty, was shown to reduce airway collapsibility in some cases with tracheomalacia.
+Insertion of a tracheal or tracheobronchial stent, with or without surgical tracheobronchoplasty, was shown to reduce airway collapsibility in some highly selected cases with tracheomalacia.
 Double lung transplantation has been successful in one case.

 The impact of this condition on life expectancy has not been evaluated.
-Complications include respiratory infections, tracheomalacia, pulmonary obstructive diseases, pneumothorax, and lung fibrosis that can lead to chronic respiratory failure.
+Complications include respiratory infections, tracheomalacia, pulmonary obstructive diseases, pneumothorax, and exceptionally lung fibrosis that can lead to chronic respiratory failure.